 Lotus plants require water temperatures between 75 to 87 degrees.
 Note that the flowers won’t start blooming early in the season.
 They often need weeks of hot weather conditions before they start flowering.

 Water depth is crucial when growing lotus plants.
-Thus, keep in mind to place your plant submerged in relatively still water, with at least 2 to 4 inches of water above the soil.
+Thus, keep your plant submerged in relatively still water, with at least 2 to 4 inches of water above the soil.
 For dwarf cultivars, the ideal water depth is between 2 to 12 inches.
-It’s best to do an occasional flush to avoid the accumulation of minerals in the water.
+It’s best occasionaly flush the water to avoid the accumulation of minerals in the water.

-Be careful not to over-fertilize your lotus because too much fertilizer may burn the leaves of your plant.
+Be careful not to overfertilize your lotus.
+Too much fertilizer may burn the leaves of your plant.

-- Folding the petals of an unopened lotus flower helps make it hold its shape much longer.
+- Folding the petals of an unopened lotus flower helps it hold its shape much longer.

-- Hydrate your lotus cut flower by placing it in a clean vase with clean water.
+- Hydrate your lotus cut flower by placing it in a clean vase with clean water immediately after cutting.

-- Place it in average room temperature (69 to 72 degree F) or a fridge (55 degrees F) for 1 to 2 days.
+- Place it in average room temperature (69 to 72 degrees F) or a fridge (55 degrees F) for 1 to 2 days to extend its life.